Why Use Accounting Data for Lending?

 Here’s what you need to know if your company is considering using accounting data in your data strategy.

 Businesses use their accounting system (i.e., QuickBooks, Xero, Sage) to record and keep track of their financial transactions.
 Financial transactions in the accounting system include purchases, sales, amounts owed, taxes paid, funding, and any other items that have an impact on the company’s cash position, income statement or balance sheet.

 Having all this information in one place helps a business manage their finances, file their taxes and enable reporting to provide the business’ stakeholders insights on financial performance.

-Similar to the operating system that exists on your computer or phone, giving you the ability to interact with applications, an accounting system gives users the ability to interact with the financial data of the company (sales, purchases, funding activity, etc.).
+Similar to a computer or phone’s operating system that gives you the ability to interact with applications, an accounting system gives users the ability to interact with the financial data of the company (sales, purchases, funding activity, etc.).
 The accounting system is the financial operating system of the business.

-To make recordkeeping easy, most business’ take advantage of features in accounting systems that allow them to connect their financial accounts (bank, credit card, loan, investment) directly to the system so all transactions are entered and accounted for.
+To make recordkeeping easy, most business’ take advantage of features in accounting systems that allow them to connect their accounts at financial institutions (bank, credit card, loan, investment) directly to the system so all transactions are entered and accounted for.
 They may also use an accountant or bookkeeping professional to ensure information is entered and categorized correctly.

 With the availability of bank data, what’s the benefit of an accounting system integration?

 The small business lending industry has had the benefit of significant technology advancements in bank integrations (like Plaid, Yodlee and others).
 These technologies allow borrowers to provide financial information in a loan application with just a few clicks, connecting directly to their bank account.